 There is absolutely no such thing as a guaranteed case outcome, but documented signs that a driver was intoxicated at the time of the accident can certainly make a personal injury lawyer’s job easier.

-Also, looking from another perspective, many injury victims are successfully able to argue that, had the driver not been drunk, the accident would not have occurred, strengthening their case.
+Also, looking from another perspective, many injured individuals are successfully able to argue that, had the driver not been drunk, the accident would not have occurred, strengthening their case.

 Some civil lawsuit defense lawyers are able to convince judges or juries that the fact that their client was drunk was immaterial to the situation, but they face an uphill battle considering the mountain of evidence against them.

-Damages Available to Injury Victims of Drunk Drivers
+Damages Available to Individuals Hit by Drunk Drivers

-Injury victims can claim both measurable damages, like the costs of medical treatment for their injuries, and abstract ones, like the amount they have suffered from their injuries.
-Generally speaking, a car accident attorney will help a victim assess the total costs of:
+Claim holders can claim both measurable damages, like the costs of medical treatment for their injuries, and abstract ones, like the amount they have suffered from their injuries.
+Generally speaking, a car accident attorney will help an injured inividual assess the total costs of:

 - Medical treatment